Numerical influence of ReLU'(0) on backpropagation: Surprising experiments on a simple feedforward network

 The center part of Figure \ref{fig:first_xp} displays the minimal absolute value of neurons of the first hidden layer evaluated on the current mini-batch, before the application of $\ReLU$.
 It turns out that at iteration 65, this minimal value is exactly $0$, resulting in a drop in the center of Figure \ref{fig:first_xp}.
 This means that the divergence is actually due to an iterate of the sequence falling exactly on the bifurcation zone.
 According to Theorem \ref{th:noInfluenceOnSequence}, this event is so exceptional that it should never been seen.

 \paragraph{Practice and Theory: Numerical precision vs Genericity} This contradiction can be solved as follows: the minimal absolute value in Figure \ref{fig:first_xp} oscillates between $10^{-6}$ and $10^{-8}$ which is roughly the value of machine precision in 32 bits float arithmetic.
 This machine precision value is of the order $10^{-16}$ in 64 bits floating arithmetic which is orders of magnitude smaller than the typical value represented in Figure~\ref{fig:first_xp}.
 And indeed, performing the same experiment in 64 bits precision, the divergence of $\|\theta_{k,0} - \theta_{k,1}\|_1$ disappears and the algorithm can actually be run for many epochs without any divergence between the two sequences.
-This is represented in Figure \ref{fig:first_xp_64bits} in the appendix.
+This is represented in Figure \ref{fig:first_xp_64bits} in Appendix \ref{sec:firstExp64BitsPrec}.
+We also report similar results using $\ReLU6$ \cite{howard2017mobilenets} in place of $\ReLU$ on a similar network.